Skip to main content

 Zone 9b is the warmest zone in the continental US.
 Frost is rare and brief when it occurs.
 Miami, southern California, and the Rio Grande Valley share this zone but with very different humidity and rainfall patterns.
 Primary vegetable production typically runs October through April, with summer being a genuine off-season for most standard crops.

-Zone 9B at a glance: Last frost averages January 28 (range Jan 10–Feb 15).
+Zone 9B at a glance: Last frost averages February 7 (range January 6 to March 9).
 First fall frost averages December 28.
 Growing season is 335 days.
-Start warm-season crops indoors 6–10 weeks before last frost; transplant after January 28.
+Start warm-season crops indoors 6–10 weeks before last frost; transplant after February 7.

 Last Spring Frost